The holidays are a magical time of year, but there is something extra special about spending Christmas in the Nation's Capital.

 Luckily, many of the Christmas events in DC have special days just for kids with shorter performances, interactive parts, or just an understanding that the kids will dance along.

-Handel's Messiah at the Washington National Cathedral Family Day: December 9, 2023
+Handel's Messiah at the Washington National Cathedral Family Day: TBD for 2025.
+Last year date was December 7 12 PM

-The Washington Ballet's Family Day at the Nutcracker: December 10, 2023
+The Washington Ballet's Family Day at the Nutcracker: TBD for 2025.
+Last year date was December 15

 Where to find Santa in DC - you can find Father Christmas at the usual places like malls (search for Pentagon City, Tyson's Galleria, Downtown Silver Spring) but here are a few unique to DC places to take a photo with Santa.